-Our audit procedures related to the revenue volatility, EBITDA volatility, discount rate, and projected year of payments used by management to estimate the acquisition-date and as of December 31, 2022 fair value of the contingent consideration included the following, among others:
+Our audit procedures related to the revenue volatility, discount rate, and projected year of payments used by management to estimate the fair value of the contingent consideration as of December 31, 2023 included the following, among others:

-- We tested the effectiveness of controls over the valuation of the contingent consideration, including management's controls over revenue volatility, EBITDA volatility, discount rate, and projected year of payments - We assessed the reasonableness of management's future revenues and earnings projections by considering whether the projections were consistent with evidence obtained in other areas of the audit and by comparing the projections to (1) the acquired company's historical results, (2) historical growth rates of the Company, and (3) actual performance subsequent to the acquisition - With the assistance of our fair value specialists, we evaluated the reasonableness of (1) the valuation methodology and (2) the valuation assumptions, such as the revenue volatility, EBITDA volatility, discount rate, and projected year of payments by - Testing the source information underlying the determination of the revenue and EBITDA volatilities and discount rates and testing the mathematical accuracy of the calculations
+- We tested the effectiveness of controls over the valuation of the contingent consideration, including management's controls over revenue volatility, discount rate, and projected year of payments. - We evaluated management's ability to accurately forecast future revenues through independent analysis including a comparison of actual results to management's historical forecasts. - We evaluated the reasonableness of management's revenue forecasts by comparing forecasts to historical revenues and forecasted information included within Company press releases. - With the assistance of our fair value specialists, we evaluated the reasonableness of (1) the valuation methodology and (2) the valuation assumptions, such as the revenue volatility, discount rate, and projected year of payments by: - Testing the source information underlying the determination of the revenue and discount rates and testing the mathematical accuracy of the calculations; and developing a range of independent estimates and comparing those to those selected by management. - Agreeing of the projected year of payments to underlying source documentation